-Under Section 24 or of the Land Drainage Act 1991 the Council has the power (without prejudice to any other criminal proceedings) to take such action as may be necessary to remedy the effect of the contravention or failure to obtain consent, and to recover the expenses reasonably incurred by it in so doing from the person in default.
+Under Section 24 or of the Land Drainage Act 1991 we have the power (without prejudice to any other criminal proceedings) to take such action as may be necessary to remedy the effect of the contravention or failure to obtain consent, and to recover the expenses reasonably incurred by it in so doing from the person in default.

 We take a risk-based approach to enforcement on unconsented works and where possible will always seek to resolve any issues amicably with all parties through negotiation.
 Enforcement will normally be used as a last resort and where there is a risk to life, property or infrastructure caused by the unconsented works.